supernomad/quantum/README.md

 There are a few rules:

 - All travis builds must successfully complete before a PR will be considered.
-- `make dev` script must be run successfully before the PR is open.
+- `make all check` must be run successfully before the PR is open.
 - Documentation is added for new user facing functionality.

 ---